 Second grade is a time of increasing independence, growth, and accountability.

 Students are acquiring new skills while solidifying and becoming fluent and confident in the application of existing skills.
 Science units include studies of Plants and Pollinators, Properties of Matter, Land forms & Bodies of Water, and Diversity in Habitats.
-Social Studies units include communities, the history of Seattle, and Global Studies.
-Service-learning projects include working in the Tilth gardens, neighborhood clean-up, and a collaboration with Washington Green Schools.
+Social Studies units include Taking Action in the Community, Seattle History, and Agents of Change.
+Service-learning projects include support community members in need, neighborhood clean-up, and a collaboration with local non-profits.
 Cross-disciplinary explorations encourage students to integrate their reading, writing, mathematical, and social skills to deepen and share their understanding.

-Social Emotional Learning (SEL) guides second graders to be contributing members of their community, at a classroom level and beyond using Social Thinking and Social Emotional Learning.
+Social Emotional Learning (SEL)guides second graders to be contributing members of their community, at a classroom level and beyond using Social Thinking and Social Emotional Learning.
 Cooperative learning across the grade level is a part of many projects.
 Students are expected to demonstrate conflict resolution skills and show empathy and respect for others, with teacher guidance and modeling.
-Service-learning projects include garden work with Seattle Tilth and fifth grade “buddies,” community service in the neighborhood, and collaborating with local organizations that support various communities in Seattle.
+Students actively participate in Student Council where they are encouraged to share their ideas to better our school community.

 Literacy takes advantage of second graders’ increasingly functional skills to use reading and writing for comprehension, communication, expression, and presentation of information and ideas.
-Reader’s and Writer’s Workshop, word work, poetry, research writing, Content Literacy and reader’s theater all help students build vocabulary, deepen comprehension, and develop their voice as speakers and writers.
+Reader’s and Writer’s Workshop, Wired for Reading, research writing, poetry, content literacy and reader’s theater all help students build vocabulary, deepen comprehension, and develop their voice as speakers and writers.
 Listening and speaking skills are further developed through morning meetings, sharing and reflections, and presentations.

 Math offers clear and precise definitions so that students can have a depth of understanding and value of mathematics to apply to their own lives.
 Through the Bridges in Mathematics curriculum, our students develop further understanding and acquire proficiency through hands-on explorations and a variety of resources to support their learning.
 The students are provided with the necessary learning experiences beginning with the concrete and pictorial stages, followed by the abstract stage to enable them to learn mathematics meaningfully.
 This approach encourages an active critical thinking process, communication of mathematical ideas, and problem solving.
 This helps develop the foundation students will need for more advanced mathematics.
 Most math activities and problems are multi-step and require students to apply knowledge to new situations rather than following a procedure.
 Our program includes challenging questions and activities for enrichment and discussion as well as math investigations that require teacher involvement in differentiated groups to support students in their math needs.